Sam Sharpe Teachers College

-Sam Sharpe Teachers’ College (formerly Granville Teachers’ College) is a college located in Saint James, Jamaica.
+Sam Sharpe Teachers’ College (formerly Granville Teachers’ College) is a college located in Montego Bay, Saint James, Jamaica.

-The Inception of SSTC

-Sam Sharpe Teacher's College was established in September 1975 from funding received from the World Bank and the Government of Jamaica.
+The college was established in September 1975 from funding received from the World Bank and the Government of Jamaica.
 Initially, this institution was called Granville Teachers’ College, a named derived from its proximity to the Granville community in Saint James.
-This institution was created as a vehicle to provide opportunities for personal development and high quality training of Teachers, as well as the people in and around the western region of Jamaica.
 Sam Sharpe Teachers College also provided programmes outside of the teacher training curriculum to the constituents of neighbouring communities.

-Name change and Motto

-In October 1975 the then Granville Teachers’ College, was renamed Sam Sharpe Teachers’ College as a tribute to one of Jamaica's National Hero, Samuel Sharpe.
-Sam Sharpe as he was affectionately called, was named a National Hero in Jamaica earlier that same year.
-The institution was inspired to coined its motto Service, Commitment, Excellence from the philosophy and life example of Sam Sharpe who was a slave and Baptist Deacon.